(214) 390-7947 (Overseas Callers)

 Is it safe to travel to Thailand?

-You should know that the safety of our volunteers has always been of paramount importance for us, and that Thailand is considered a very safe travel destination.
+You should know that the safety of our volunteers has always been of paramount importance to us, and that Thailand is considered a very safe travel destination.
 We advise and request all the participating volunteers to find all safety information and necessary details about Thailand in their home countries.
 Travel opinions and advice always help in making your trip safe and comfortable.

 You may check these links for more information about this matter: